alexanderatama1/music-player/README.md

-This music app is hosted on blob container storage on Azure.
+This music app is hosted via blob container storage on Azure.